 U.S. soldier believed to be in North Korean custody after unauthorized border crossing, officials say

 A U.S. soldier crossed into North Korea "willfully and without authorization" and was believed to be in the custody of the country's forces, U.S. and international officials said Tuesday.
-The United Nations Command, which operates the Joint Security Area (JSA) within the demilitarized zone between North and South Korea, first confirmed that an unidentified U.S. national had crossed the border.
+The United Nations Command, which operates the Joint Security Area within the Demilitarized Zone between North and South Korea, first confirmed that an unidentified U.S. national had crossed the border.

+U.S. officials tell CBS News the soldier in question is Private 2nd Class Travis King, who had served time at a detention facility in South Korea and was released about a week ago to officials at U.S. Army Garrison Humphreys, the hub of U.S. forces in the country.

+King was escorted to the airport in Incheon, near Seoul, for a flight back to the U.S. to be separated from the Army, the U.S. officials said.
+He parted ways with his escort at Customs and then didn't board the plane.

-U.S. officials told CBS News the soldier in question was Private 2nd Class Travis King, who had been released from military detention in South Korea and was being escorted out of the country for disciplinary reasons.
-After going through airport security to leave, he somehow returned and managed to join a border tour group before crossing into North Korea, the officials said.
+After going through airport security, he somehow returned and managed to join a border tour group before crossing into North Korea, the officials said.

-"A U.S. National on a JSA orientation tour crossed, without authorization, the Military Demarcation Line into the Democratic People's Republic of Korea (DPRK)," U.N.
-Command said in its earlier statement, using the formal name for North Korea.
-"We believe he is currently in DPRK custody and are working with our KPA [North Korean army] counterparts to resolve this incident."
+King has been in the Army since January 2021, Army spokesperson Bryce Dubee told CBS News.

+At the Pentagon, Defense Secretary Lloyd Austin confirmed a service member "willfully and without authorization" crossed the Military Demarcation Line separating the two countries during a tour but didn't identify him.

 Local media said the man, who was visiting the Military Demarcation Line at Panmunjom with a civilian tour group, crossed the border at 3:27 p.m. local time (2:27 a.m.
 Eastern).